launchdarkly/node-server-sdk/CONTRIBUTING.md

 ### Prerequisites

-The project uses `npm`, which is bundled in all supported versions of Node.
+The project should be built and tested against the lowest compatible version, Node 12.
+It uses `npm`, which is bundled in all supported versions of Node.

 ### Setup